Children's groups

 Price: €3.70

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while the first group tours the museum, the second participates in a workshop.

-Visit: Discover the history of the Second World War, the Resistance and deportation through the museum's collections, and immerse yourself in the daily life of French people in the early 1940s.
+Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.

 Group size: 1 class divided into 2 groups (up to 18 students per group)